open-socialism/open-socialism-site/open-socialism/arguments/companies-mirror-open-socialism.md

 ### Cooperative systems

 In business people work together for a common goal.
-Purpose is provided in a top-down manner, however people work in teams with a fair amount of autonomy.
+Purpose is provided in a top-down manner, however people work in teams with autonomy of how they achieve said purpose.
 Overly top-down controlling bureaucratic systems have been shown to ineffective.

 ### Limited inequality